James Hardie Industries plc (JHX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-21, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against James Hardie Industries plc ("James Hardie" or the "Company") (NYSE: JHX).
+26, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to James Hardie Industries plc ("James Hardie" or the "Company") (NYSE: JHX) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR JAMES HARDIE INVESTMENTS, CLICK HERE BEFORE DECEMBER 23, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?